OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

       lookback: 60 # The look-back windows in minutes to use for the predictions
 ```

-To avoid this error, always set the forecast period a value **equal to or greater** than the monitoring interval.
+To avoid this error, always set the forecast period to a value _equal to or greater_ than the monitoring interval.
 For example, if the Host monitoring interval is two minutes, the forecast period should be set to at least two minutes:

 ```yaml
 host: